GregBaugues/twilio-rails-gmail-api/README.md

 Send SMS email alerts with the Gmail API and Ruby on Rails
 ================================
 I turned off GMail alerts on my phone a while ago.
 It just doesn't make sense for my phone to beep every time one of my mom's Facebook friends "also commented on her status."

-But not all emails are created equal and there are some messages for which I would like to know *right now* when they show up in my inbox.
+But not all emails are created equal.
+There are some messages for which I would like to know *right now* when they show up in my inbox.
+SMS alerts are great for customized urgent notifications like this.

-SMS alerts are great for urgent notifications.
-If you follow this tutorial, you will build a Ruby on Rails app that retrieves emails from the GMail API and uses Twilio to text you when certain messages arrive.
+This tutorial will teach you how to build a Ruby on Rails app that retrieves emails from the GMail API and uses Twilio to send SMS email alerts.
 Here's the process you'll go through:

-#### Setup your Ruby on Rails and Google API app

-1. Open a tunnel to your development machine using ngrok
-2. Create a new app in your Google API console
-3. Prepare a Ruby on Rails app to work with the Google API
+1. Prepare your Ruby on Rails to connect to the Google API

-#### Authorize your Rails app with the Google API using OAuth
+2. Authorize your app wit the Google API using OAuth 2.0

-1. Retrieve the Google API OAuth token using Omniauth
-2. Save the OAuth token using ActiveRecord
-3. Refresh the Google API OAuth token when necessary

-#### Get emails from the GMail API
+3. Get emails from the GMail API

-1. Create an SMS label and use the GMail API to find its ID
-2. Get a list of inbox emails marked with the SMS label
-3. Retrieve email details from the GMail API

-#### Send SMS alerts using Twilio
+4. Send SMS alerts using Twilio

-1. Setup your Twilio account credentials
-2. Create an ActiveRecord model to track and send SMS alerts
-3. Create a cronjob to monitor GMail
+Let's get started...

 ## Setup your Ruby on Rails and GMail API project

+Before you pull data from the GMail API, you need to convince Google that your app has access your account data.
+This is accomplished via a OAuth.
+The GMail API is a subsidiary of the Google API, so while this tutorial is focused on retrieving emails, the authorization process can also be used to connect to other Google APIs such as Google Calendar, Google Docs, etc.

 ### 1. Open a tunnel to your development machine using ngrok

-In order to authenticate our app with the Google API, you need to provide Google with a publicly accessible URL to reach your app.
-However, since your development machine is likely hiding behind a router, you need to create a tunnel to make your local app available to the Internet at large.
-We're big fans of of [ngrok](http://ngrok.com) for this purpose.
+In order to authenticate with the Google API, you need to provide Google with a publicly accessible URL to reach your app.
+Since your development machine is hiding behind a router, you need to create a tunnel to make your local app available to the Internet at large.
+Though there are many tunneling apps on the market, at Twilio we're big fans of of [ngrok](http://ngrok.com).

-[Register for a free ngrok account](https://ngrok.com/user/signup) so that you can use custom subdomains.
-Then [download ngrok](https://ngrok.com/), unzip it and move the executable to your home directory.
-Run ngrok and specify a custom subdomain and pass the port number of your (not yet created) Rails app -- 3000 by default.
-On OSX using the default downloads folder, you can do all this via the terminal with:
+[Register for a free ngrok account](https://ngrok.com/user/signup), then [download it](https://ngrok.com/), unzip it and move the executable to your home directory.
+Then run ngrok, specifying a custom subdomain and passing the port number of your (not yet created) Rails app: 3000 by default:

+On OSX this looks like:

 ```shell
 unzip ~/Downloads/ngrok.zip